Take the scenic route or travel on a budget—there’s no wrong way to get to the Sacred Valley.

 For those who have a deadline to meet or simply want to make it to their destination in the Sacred Valley as soon as possible, the quickest way is to hire a taxi.
 When leaving directly from the airport in Cusco, a taxi can cost up to S/ 100 (approximately US $30).
 When leaving from the city center in Cusco, a taxi may cost between S/ 50 and S/ 80 (between US $15 and $24) to get to Ollantaytambo.
 When hiring a taxi from the street, you can always haggle or ask multiple drivers until you find the price you want.
 The drive from Cusco to Ollantaytambo takes about an hour and a half.

-The Sacred Valley is one of the most idyllic and relaxing destinations in Peru, so planning your method of getting there shouldn't be stressful.
-Whether you are headed to the train station in Ollantaytambo, Skylodge Adventure Suites in Urubamba, or budget accommodations, there is an option to suit your travel style and get you where you want to go.
+The Sacred Valley is one of the most idyllic and relaxing destinations in Peru, so planning your method of getting there shouldn’t be stressful.
+Whether you are headed to the train station in Ollantaytambo, Inkaterra Hacienda Urubamba in the neighboring town or budget accommodations, there is an option to suit your travel style and get you where you want to go.